-Bewitched originally aired from September 17th, 1964 to March 25th, 1972, and still airs reruns to this day because of its massive popularity.
-The show revolves around a witch who marries a regular, human man and promises to lead the life of a typical housewife.
+Bewitched originally aired from September 17th, 1964 to March 25th, 1972, and, due to its enormous popularity, continues to air in reruns.
+The show revolves around a witch who marries a mortal man and promises to lead the life of a typical housewife.
 The show finished as the number two-rated show in America during its debut season and was ranked #50 on Billboard’s “TV Guide’s 50 Greatest TV Shows of All Time.”

-Sadly, the cast of main characters have passed on, so we’d like to take this moment to remember the show and the characters that made it so enjoyable for all of us.
+Sadly, the cast who portrayed the main characters have passed on, so we’d like to take this moment to remember the show and the characters that made it so enjoyable for all of us.
 Learn where the cast went after Bewitched here.

 Elizabeth Montgomery (Samantha Stephens)

 Samantha Stephens really was magical.
-She had to be, to best balance domestic life and learning to live a whole new way.
-All this had to happen under the disapproving eyes of her mother Endora.
-With Elizabeth Montgomery at the healm, Samantha became a new type of female TV hero: finally, women were respectfully depicted as stars capable of more than society allowed.
+She had to be in order to balance domestic life and learning to live a whole new way.
+All this had to happen under the disapproving eyes of her mother, Endora.
+With Elizabeth Montgomery at the helm, Samantha became a new type of female TV hero: finally, women were respectfully depicted as stars capable of more than society allowed.
 Thanks to her own nervous habits, she even helped solidify Samantha’s iconic nose twitch!

 Even though it made her a household name, Montgomery wanted to prove herself as more than that quirky witch from the magic show.
 She came from entertainment royalty, after all.
 Her mother was Broadway actress Elizabeth Allen and her career began through her father Robert’s 1950s series Robert Montgomery Presents.

 Eventually, she also took on roles with much darker subject matter.
 Perhaps the darkest of these came while she was locked in a contract with ABC and acted in 1974’s A Case of Rape, which brought sexual assault to the forefront of people’s attention maybe women didn’t have to suffer in silence.
-And while Montgomery was known for her leading role in the show Bewitched, she also played leading roles in other movies such as The Legend of Lizzie Borden (1975) and Deadline for Murder: From the Files of Edna Buchanan (1995).
+And while Montgomery was known for her leading role in Bewitched, she also played leading roles in other movies such as The Legend of Lizzie Borden (1975) and Deadline for Murder: From the Files of Edna Buchanan (1995).
 She continued acting in TV movies and series and was just as active in her private life when she fought for equal marriage rights and raised awareness of the AIDS problem.
-She actually continued battling for others and battled colon cancer until her death from cancer in 1995.
+She actually continued battling for others while struggling with colon cancer until her death in 1995.

 Dick York (Darrin Stephens, ‘Bewitched’ seasons 1-5)